ghoshasish99/ghoshasish99/README.md

 You can find me on [![](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/ashish-ghosh/)

 I also maintain a Trello board which shows all the new tools that I work with and list down the Github repositories that I create.
-You can view my work from this link :
+You can view my work here :
 [![](https://img.shields.io/badge/Trello-Board-blueviolet)](https://trello.com/b/dZVAeTeE/ashish-ghosh)

 ## &#x270d; Blog & Writing